LEIC-ES-2025-26-2LEIC07/T2/README.md

 * **Release Management:** Version tracking begins with `v0`.
 * **Sprint Planning & Retrospectives:** Planning and retrospective documentation is maintained for Sprint 0, Sprint 1, Sprint 2, Sprint 3, and the Final Release.
 * **Happiness Meters:** We track team morale using a Happiness Meter.
 Each member fills out the column associated with their designated number (e.g., member M3 fills the third column).
 * **Changelog:** We maintain a detailed changelog to track important changes in each released version.
-This follows the standard format specified at [Keep a Changelog](https://keepachangelog.com/).
+This follows the standard format specified at [Chanellog](CHANELOG.md)).
 * **Git Workflow:** We follow a feature-branch workflow branching off `main`.
 Each feature or bug fix is developed on its own dedicated branch and integrated via a Pull Request (PR).
 Code reviews are mandatory and enforced using branch protection rules to ensure code quality and consistency.
 * **CI/CD (GitHub Actions):** Every Pull Request automatically triggers a GitHub Actions workflow that verifies code formatting and enforces linting rules.
 This helps maintain a consistent codebase and prevents errors from reaching the main branch.